TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PP4 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for PP4 is: 'Patient’s phenotype or family history is highly specific for a disease with a single genetic etiology.'
-There is no information provided that indicates the patient’s phenotype is highly specific for a TET2-associated disorder.
+According to standard ACMG guidelines, the rule for PP4 is: "Patient's phenotype or family history is highly specific for a disease with a single genetic etiology."
+The evidence for this variant shows: no phenotype or family history data provided.
 Therefore, this criterion is not applied.

 PP5